joesb/helios360/content/handbook/index.md

 ![A Basketball Team in a Huddle](/public/images/source/pexels-cottonbro-6767008.jpg){.image-rounded eleventy:widths="200,350,500"}
 {% endImgFigure %}

-A combination of a playbook and a reference tool, *The Chief Delivery Officer's Handbook* is designed to accelerate your route to learning, with insights into the role of Chief Delivery Officer (CDO), a Client Services Director (CSD) or Project Management Office lead (PMO), their place in the business and their role with customers.{.content-canvas-item-main-left-main-end}
+A combination of a playbook and a reference tool, *The Handbook* is designed to accelerate your route to learning, with insights into the role of Chief Delivery Officer (CDO), a Client Services Director (CSD) or Project Management Office lead (PMO), their place in the business and their role with customers.{.content-canvas-item-main-left-main-end}

 Most importantly, it puts the role of the CDO into the context of a C-suite player for organisations that understand that their success depends on high performance delivery.{.content-canvas-item-main-left-main-end}